Links on Android Authority may earn us a commission. Learn more.

-Sony filed for a Motion Sickness Reduction patent in 2019 that will hopefully improve the VR experience for players.
+Sony filed for a Motion Sickness Reduction patent in 2019 to improve the VR experience for players.
 The main goal of this patent seems to be to more seamlessly connect what the player sees in the game and feels in real life.
-While patents are never an official guarantee that a feature will be added, I’m hoping this one will be.
+While patents are never an official guarantee that a feature will be added, I hope this one will be.
 Reducing motion sickness would allow players to have a more immersive and enjoyable experience that could last longer than traditional VR experiences.

 Another patent suggests that finger sensors might play a role in the new PSVR 2.
-The patent outlines finger-tracking sensors that would be able to determine which user is playing as well as the distance between controllers.
+This patent is different than the one mentioned above.
+Instead, it covers finger-tracking sensors that would be able to determine which user is playing as well as the distance between controllers.

-If you can picture a Wii controller, it looks very similar, but has slightly different features.
-The controller, like the Wii controller, will have a safety strap for your wrist and be a vertical controller that easily fits in your hand.
+If you can picture a Wii controller, it looks very similar but has slightly different features.
+Like the Wii controller, the controller will have a safety strap for your wrist and be a vertical controller that easily fits in your hand.
 There will be a trigger button on the top and finger sensors on the back.
 So when you grip the controller, your fingers will naturally cover the sensors.

-In the picture below, it looks like the PSVR 2 could potentially be wireless, instead running off of a built-in power supply with its own microphone and video/audio source.
+The picture below looks like the PSVR 2 could potentially be wireless, running off of a built-in power supply with its own microphone and video/audio source.
 If Sony can pull this off, this would be revolutionary.
 No more annoying wires to get in your way when you’re playing sounds like the ultimate VR dream.
-You wouldn’t have to plug in headphones or VGA cables; everything would come packed into the VR headset.
+You wouldn’t have to plug in headphones or video cables; everything would come packed into the VR headset.

 eSports streaming improvements

-Because a lot of people can’t travel to see all the eSports events they might want to in person, this will be a great option.
-This way, you won’t miss out on any of the fun and you’ll feel like you’re actually there, rooting for your favorites.
+Because many people can’t travel to see all the eSports events they might want to in person, this will be a great option.
+This way, you won’t miss out on any of the fun, and you’ll feel like you’re there, rooting for your favorites.

 How much will the PSVR 2 cost?

 The broad speculation of how much the PSVR 2 might cost ranges from $499.99 to about $799.99.
-The original PSVR launched at $499.99, but has since dropped significantly in price.
-Now, you can purchase a PSVR starter bundle for about $200, but it took a few years for it to drop to that price.
+The original PSVR launched at $499.99 but has since dropped significantly in price.
+You can now purchase a PSVR starter bundle for about $200, but it took a few years to settle at that price.

-I could definitely see the PSVR 2 launching at a higher price than the original PSVR launched at.
+I could see the PSVR 2 launching at a higher price than the original PSVR launched at.
 The hardware and technology that goes into it will be significantly better than its predecessor.
-This improved technology paired with the fantastic upgrades to PlayStation’s next-gen console — namely, their choice of a super fast SSD — will likely make the PSVR 2 run extremely well.
+This improved technology paired with the fantastic upgrades to PlayStation’s next-gen console — namely, their choice of a super-fast SSD — will likely make the PSVR 2 run exceptionally well.
 This could very well warrant a higher price tag.

 When will the PSVR 2 be released?